 Funding from the Research Council

-The Research Council allocates NOK 10 billion annually for research and innovation.
+The Research Council allocates NOK 11 billion annually for research and innovation.
 We have four main application deadlines per year as well as a number of funding schemes with open-ended deadlines.
 Applicants compete with one another for funding.
-In 2019, we are making some changes to our application types and assessment criteria and introducing some common procedures for grant application processing across the different funding instruments.

 See information about the different application types for projects.
 In the calls for proposals you will find all relevant practical information.